 Clinically occurring paroxysmal SVT is heterogeneous (Figure 1).
 By far the most common SVTs are the reentrant tachycardias in which the AV node is part of the circuitry (eg, AV nodal reentrant tachycardia and lessens the chance of side effects and yet can be completed in less than 5 minutes.
-The recommended dose in infants and children is 37.5 micrograms/kg, with successive increments of 37.5 micrograms/kg until a maximum of 350 micrograms/kg is reached.9
+The recommended dose in infants and children is 37.5 micrograms/kg, with successive increments of 37.5 micrograms/kg until a maximum of 350 micrograms/kg is reached.

 This treatment has limited adverse effects.
-Hypotension does not occur, even in patients with left ventricular dysfunction or in infants.^{9,10} Bradycardia after conversion of the SVT is short-lived (Figure 2), although in
+Hypotension does not occur, even in patients with left ventricular dysfunction or in infants.
+Bradycardia after conversion of the SVT is short-lived (Figure 2), although in

-SVTs, such as ectopic or reentrant atrial tachycardia and atrial flutter), the AV node determines the ventricular response, but it is unnecessary for the perpetuation of the arrhythmia.
-Because of its transient AV nodal blocking effects,
+AV tachycardia using an accessory pathway).
+In other SVTs, such as ectopic or reentrant atrial tachycardia and atrial flutter), the AV node determines the ventricular response, but it is unnecessary for the perpetuation of the arrhythmia.